Enter your zip to

 If you opt to do a DIY window glass repair, the replacement glass should cost between $3 and $12 per square foot.
 The price depends on if it’s single or double-glazed glass.

-Still, the DIY route is not always best and hiring a window glass repair contractor can have several benefits.
+Still, the DIY route is not always best, and hiring a window glass repair contractor can have several benefits.
+A window contractor will come with all the right tools, can recommend glass types to improve the overall efficiency of your window, and can get the project done quickly.
 A professional repair can range between $200 and $800 depending on the window’s specs.

 Saving Money on Glass Repairs

+A window contractor’s peak season typically occurs in the summer months.
+Planning window projects by season and aiming to complete a replacement or repair during the winter months may help you save money.
 Of course, this isn’t always possible when you experience an emergency.
-Still, it can be helpful to know when a contractor’s peak season occurs in the summer months.
-Planning window projects by season and aiming to complete a replacement or repair during the winter months may help you save money.
 Speak to local window contractors about how timing might affect their quote.

-To save money, you may also be able to work with a contractor to install a few windows at a time.
-For example, you could potentially do the work on one side of the house, wait a few months to work with your finances, and then do another side.
+To save money, you may also be able to work with a contractor to replace glass in a few windows at a time.
+For example, you could potentially do the work on one side of the house where you experience the most heat gain or loss, then wait to rebuild your finances to do further work.
 This requires a good look at your finances and talking with your contractor to find an appropriate solution.
 Ask a professional for the best options in your case based on your home’s specific needs.

-Whatever your situation, the best place to start with a window glass replacement project is contacting three to four local window contractors in your area.
-Request detailed quotes and compare them to find the best price and pro for the project.
+Whatever your situation, the best place to start with a window glass replacement project is contacting three to four local window contractors in your area to find the best price for your project.
+You can browse our contractor directory to see who is available and request free quotes, or you can have Modernize do the work for you.
+Click below and answer a few questions to be matched with up to four window pros.

 Compare top-rated windows pros in your area.